 Risk and return

-- For most of the investments you would put into a Stocks and shares ISA, the value can go can go down as well as up and you may get back less than you invested.
+- For most of the investments you would put into a Stocks and shares ISA, the value can go can go down as well as up and you might get back less than you invested.

 - The level of risk in your Stocks and shares ISA will depend on the investments you choose to put into it.